NarstickUN/RandomProjects/README.md

 # RandomProjects
-On this repository you can see some random projects that i made someday.
+In this repository, you can see some random projects that I made at some point.